usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    find /home/datasets -type d -print0 | xargs -0 chmod o=rx
    find /home/datasets -type f -print0 | xargs -0 chmod o=r

-Next, open ``docker-compose.yml`` with a text editor and find the blocks for the worker containers.
+Next, copy ``docker-compose.override.yml`` to ``docker-compose.override.yml.template``, open it with a text editor and find the blocks for the worker containers.
 The worker container blocks will have **tfcpu**, **tfgpu**, **pytorch-cpu**, or **pytorch-gpu** in their names.
-Append the line ``- /home/datasets:/datasets:ro`` to the ``volumes:`` subsection.
+Append the line ``- /home/datasets:/dioptra/data:ro`` to the ``volumes:`` subsections.

 .. code:: yaml

    dioptra-deployment-tfcpu-01:
      volumes:
-       - worker-ca-certificates:/usr/local/share/ca-certificates:rw
-       - worker-etc-ssl:/etc/ssl:rw
-       - /home/datasets:/datasets:ro
+       - /home/datasets:/dioptra/data:ro

 Mounting a folder on an NFS share
 #################################